pmangione/TheWeatherCollector/README.md

 •	Using Python, wrote automated scripts which transfer weather data in text files on a FTP server into a hosted MySQL database.<br>
 •	Using PHP and JavaScript, built interactive pages which map weather data using Google Maps.

-Because The Weather Collector is an active business, the code is not available for public viewing.
-However, please email me at pmangione39@hotmail.com if you would like me to walk you through some examples.
+Please email me at pmangione39@hotmail.com if you would like me to walk you through some examples.